Methicillin-resistant Staphylococcus aureus: Diagnosis

-Diagnostic microbiology laboratories and reference laboratories are key for identifying outbreaks of MRSA.
+Diagnostic microbiology laboratories and reference laboratories are key to identifying MRSA outbreaks.
 Normally, a bacterium must be cultured from blood, urine, sputum, or other body-fluid samples, and in sufficient quantities to perform confirmatory tests early on.
-Still, because no quick and easy method exists to diagnose MRSA, initial treatment of the infection is often based upon "strong suspicion" and techniques by the treating physician; these include quantitative PCR procedures, which are employed in clinical laboratories for quickly detecting and identifying MRSA strains.
+Still, because no quick and easy method exists to diagnose MRSA, initial treatment of the infection is often based on "strong suspicion" and techniques by the treating physician; these include quantitative PCR procedures, which are employed in clinical laboratories to detect and identify MRSA strains quickly.

 Another common laboratory test is a rapid latex agglutination test that detects the PBP2a protein.
 PBP2a is a variant penicillin-binding protein that imparts the ability of S. aureus to be resistant to oxacillin.

 Microbiology

 Like all S. aureus (also abbreviated SA at times), methicillin-resistant S. aureus is a gram-positive, spherical (coccus) bacterium about 1 micron in diameter.
-It does not form spores and it is not motile.
+It does not form spores, and it is not motile.
 It is frequently found in grape-like clusters or chains.
 Unlike methicillin-susceptible S. aureus (MSSA), MRSA is slow-growing on a variety of media and has been found to exist in mixed colonies of MSSA.
 The mecA gene, which confers resistance to several antibiotics, is always present in MRSA and usually absent in MSSA; however, in some instances, the mecA gene is present in MSSA but is not expressed.
 Polymerase chain reaction (PCR) testing is the most precise method for identifying MRSA strains.
-Specialized culture media have been developed to better differentiate between MSSA and MRSA, and, in some cases, such media can be used to identify specific strains that are resistant to different antibiotics.
+Specialized culture media have been developed to better differentiate between MSSA and MRSA, and, in some cases, such media can be used to identify specific strains resistant to different antibiotics.

 Other strains of S. aureus have emerged that are resistant to oxacillin, clindamycin, teicoplanin, and erythromycin.
 These resistant strains may or may not possess the mecA gene.
 S. aureus has also developed resistance to vancomycin (VRSA).
 One strain is only partially susceptible to vancomycin and is called vancomycin-intermediate S. aureus (VISA).
-GISA, a strain of resistant S. aureus, is glycopeptide-intermediate S. aureus and is less susceptible to vancomycin and teicoplanin.
+GISA, a strain of resistant S. aureus, is a glycopeptide-intermediate S. aureus and is less susceptible to vancomycin and teicoplanin.
 Resistance to antibiotics in S. aureus can be quantified by determining the amount of the antibiotic that must be used to inhibit growth.
 If S. aureus is inhibited at a concentration of vancomycin less than or equal to 4 μg/ml, it is said to be susceptible.
 If a concentration greater than 32 μg/ml is necessary to inhibit growth, it is said to be resistant.